International Ocean Discovery Program

-The International Ocean Discovery Program (IODP) is an international marine research collaboration dedicated to advancing scientific understanding of the Earth through drilling, coring, and monitoring the subseafloor.
+The International Ocean Discovery Program (IODP) was an international marine research collaboration dedicated to advancing scientific understanding of the Earth through drilling, coring, and monitoring the subseafloor.
 The research enabled by IODP samples and data improves scientific understanding of changing climate and ocean conditions, the origins of ancient life, risks posed by geohazards, and the structure and processes of Earth's tectonic plates and uppermost mantle.
-IODP began in 2013 and builds on the research of four previous scientific ocean drilling programs: Project Mohole, Deep Sea Drilling Project, Ocean Drilling Program, and Integrated Ocean Drilling Program.
-Together, these programs represent the longest running and most successful international Earth science collaboration.
+IODP began in 2013, running for eleven years until 2024.
+It built on the research of four previous scientific ocean drilling programs: Project Mohole, Deep Sea Drilling Project, Ocean Drilling Program, and Integrated Ocean Drilling Program.
+Together, these programs represent the longest running international Earth science collaboration.

 Scientific scope

 The scientific scope of IODP is laid out in the program's science plan, Illuminating Earth's Past, Present, and Future.
 The science plan covers a 10-year period of operations and consists of a list of scientific challenges that are organized into four themes called Climate and Ocean Change, Biosphere Frontiers, Earth Connections, and Earth in Motion.
 The science plan was developed by the international scientific community to identify the highest priority science for the program.